 There you have it!
 It took about a week or more for anything to show up on the scale, but I expected that.
 I just know that’s how it’s going to be, so I’ve cultivated a peaceful, beneficial relationship with the scale and it has become my friend.
 It is just a tool that reflects progress when I follow through.

 Word of caution: Don’t let the loophole distract you

 The point is it’s actually easy to avoid weight gain once you’ve got some simple tools in place.
 And it’s comforting and confidence-building to know that when weight gain does happen, you just take the formula and apply it.
-That’s why I call it one of the critical pieces in my Body Transformation Formula.

 How this story can help you keep your weight in check

 Next time you feel a tightening of the belt, or the scale shows a new number climbing upwards and you are scratching your head about where it all came from, take a closer look at what you have really been eating for the past 2 weeks.

 It’s easy to gloss over it with “I only had a few little pieces of chocolate!”, or “I only had pastry a couple of times” blahblahblah.
 It all adds up and shows up.

 When I sat down and noted that my ‘treats’ had become regulars, it was quite clear how it happened and where weight gain came from.

 This puts the power back in your hands.
 Whining about it or denial don’t get you any closer to your health, weight loss and body composition goals.

 And if you still can’t find the culprit, keep a food diary for a few days and you’ll find out exactly where the extra calorie density is slipping onto your plate – and into your mouth.
 It doesn’t get there by itself.